 The Centers for Medicare and Medicaid Services (CMS) is responsible for issuing new regulations requiring that require health plans (e.g., health insurance companies and third party administrators) to publish negotiated healthcare prices and out-of-network prices to a public website in machine-readable formats.

-At Keywell.ai, we can help you analyze healthcare price information with our data repository with over 50 Billion reported prices from payers including UnitedHealthcare and Blue Cross Blue Shield, the nations largest health insurance carriers.
-Please fill out the form below to tell us more about your needs.
+At Keywell.ai, we can help you analyze healthcare price information with our data repository with over 100 Billion reported prices from payers including UnitedHealthcare and Blue Cross Blue Shield, the nations largest health insurance carriers.

 Unlike recent hospital price transparency laws (which were largely not enforceable due to low penalties), the payer price transparency rule has resulted in widespread data availability.
 Substantially all negotiated rates between payers and providers is included in the data.